coderefinery/coderefinery.org/content/workshops/upcoming.md

 +++
-title = "Upcoming and recent workshops and events" description = "Upcomng CodeRefinery workshops and other related events." date = 2026-01-22
+title = "Upcoming and recent workshops and events" description = "Upcoming CodeRefinery workshops and other related events." date = 2026-03-26
 +++

 ## Upcoming CodeRefinery workshops